hasanmhsh/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Answer1 : DOM is a hierarchy structure of objects inside memory which reflects the html document structure to be displayed on the browser, and used to manipulate it.

 2. What is an event?

+Answer2 : Event is an interrupt which is triggered by certain action and executes the registered event handlers.

 3. What is an event listener?

+Answer3 : Event listener is a chunck of code that executed when event is triggered.

 4. Why would we convert a NodeList into an Array?

+Answer4 : We would convert NodeList data structure into array to be able to use Array methods and properties.

 5. What is a component?

+Answer5 : Components is reusable dynamic styled DOM object intended to be used dynamically to represent the data on browser screen.

 ### Git Set up